mees-van-wel/hexa-center-website/src/routes/guide/healthcare/dossiers/index.md

 After selecting a step the client is presented with the step's questions.
 The overall look of this page differs based on whether the step consists of sections or individual questions.
 For this example we will be representing a step consisting of sections, as we recommend dividing (large) steps into sections.
 This improved readability and easy of management.
 More information about the benefits of sections can be found on the [Programs](../programs/index.md "Programs") page.

 Click on a section to expand it and reveal the questions.
 Labels and descriptions of questions and sections are all visible to clients.
 Label text is larger, while description text is smaller.
-Label text is always placed above descriptions text.

 Our client portal questionnaire system is not that much different from other questionnaire websites.
 Each question in the questionnaire is accompanied by clear and concise form fields.
 Inputting your responses is as easy as filling in the blanks, ensuring a seamless experience for every client.